openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 Add GitHub Transifex App to openedx Organization
 ================================================

-Transifex's GitHub app will need to be added to the openedx GitHub organization in order to grant the app permissions to push/pull the translation files.
-Currently, we manage the push/pull permissions for the edx-transifex-bot through a number of groups.
-The Transifex GitHub app is granted permission on a repository basis, and by moving all the translation files to a single repository we reduce the number of user groups we will have to manage.
+The Transifex GitHub app will need to be added to the openedx GitHub organization in order to grant the app permissions to push/pull the translation files.
+Currently, we manage the push/pull permissions for the edx-transifex-bot through a number of GitHub user groups.
+The Transifex GitHub app once installed in an organization, is granted permissions to push/pull on a repository basis, and by moving all the translation files to a single repository we eliminate separate translations user groups.

 Connect the New Translation Repository to Transifex
 ===================================================